 Finally, add the vanilla extract and cinnamon and beat to combine fully.
 This buttercream is also used on my gluten free churro cupcakes, which are soooo good!
 If you have any leftover frosting, make a half batch of the cupcakes and you'll be in heaven!

 Frosting the Cake

 I did a simple design on this cake using a frosting comb.
-It looks just like a little comb with teeth, only it’s for cakes and not hair 😉 You can find them just about anywhere, even at a grocery store, or a craft store that sells cake decorating stuff.
+It looks just like a little comb with teeth, only it's for cakes and not hair.
+You can find them just about anywhere, even at a grocery store, or a craft store that sells cake decorating stuff.
 You can always order them online.
 I also left the top edges uneven for a rustic feel, which I really like.

 Next time you have overripe bananas lying around, make this cake and save the smoothie for another day.
-You’re sure to go bananas 🙂
+You're sure to go bananas for it 😉

 Gluten Free Banana Cake with Cinnamon Buttercream

 - 3 cups (420 g) Kim's gluten free flour blend a store bought blend may work, but hasn't been tested

 - 4 tablespoon cornstarch

 - ½ teaspoon salt

 - 1¼ cups (300 ml) buttermilk, whole fat